Social media automation can save you dozens of hours every month. Here's the exact, step-by-step process that we use to automate social media posting.

-Goal: To have an automated process for sharing your newly published WordPress blog posts on your social media accounts.
+- Goal: To have an automated process as part of your social media strategy to share your newly published WordPress blog posts on different platforms.

-Pre-requisites / requirements: We usually recommend that you have the Yoast SEO plugin for WordPress.
+- Pre-requisites / requirements: We usually recommend that you have the Yoast SEO plugin for WordPress.

-Where this is done: This’ll be done on WordPress, Zapier (and maybe Buffer), along with all of your social media accounts.
+- Where this is done: This’ll be done on WordPress, Zapier (and maybe Buffer), along with all of your social media accounts.

-When this is done: You only need to do this once for each of your social media channels.
+- When this is done: You only need to do this once for each of your social media channels.

 Let’s get started.